bblacey/ezlo-hub-kit/ReadMe.md

 ```

 ### Hub Discovery
 There is a simple method to discover the Ezlo Hubs advertized on the local network segment.
-By default, discovery continues for the duration of the application instance but an application may pass an optional duration timeout argument in milliseconds to limit the discovery interval.
+By default, discovery continues for the duration of the application instance but an application may pass an optional duration timeout to limit the discovery interval.
 ```js
 const { discoverEzloHubs } = require('@bblacey/ezlo-hub-kit');